starryknight/GA-SEI-curriculum/sequences/react-styling-lesson/notes.md

 ## Learning Objectives
 We started learning the fundamentals yesterday(components, props) How to style in react - I will show you two ways.
- Let's use continue with our TodoList that Noah built out for us.

 ## Separation of Concerns:
 -Defined in React: building small components that house a single elements structure, styling, and logic within one file.